Devrim-Celik/deep_convolutional_generative_adversarial_network/README.md

 ```
 python3 dc_gan.py -nbatch 5000
 ```
-In case you want to reload model-paramters and train on them (by default they have to be provided in ```/save/model```), provide the ```-load``` option.
+In case you want to reload model-parameters and train on them (by default they have to be provided in ```/save/model```), provide the ```-load``` option.
 Models are saved in such a way that their are labeled with number of batches it took to create them.
 In the default case the model with the most batches will be taken.
 In case you want to start from a certain point in your trainings-process, just look up the number of the model and provide it as an additional argument after ```-load```.
 ```
 python3 dc_gan.py -train -load
 python3 dc_gan.py -train -load 6436